utshow-rehman/radio-station-23/README.md

 - **Location Discovery**: Discover the exact location of each radio station, adding an element of exploration to your listening experience.
 - **Favorites Feature**: Personalize your listening experience by adding stations to your list of favorites for quick access in the future.
 - **Dark mode**: also includes a user-friendly Dark Mode feature, enhancing the visual experience for users who prefer a darker color palette, especially in low-light environments.
 This feature is designed to reduce eye strain and provide a comfortable viewing experience during nighttime usage.
+- **Responsive Design**: RadioStation 23 is designed to be fully responsive, ensuring an optimal user experience on a variety of devices, from mobile phones to tablets to laptops.
+The layout and content dynamically adjust to the screen size, providing easy navigation and readability on any device.

 ## Technologies Used

 - **Angular 15**: Leveraging the Angular framework for a responsive, user-friendly, and interactive front-end experience.